keane-fernandes/c-turtle/README.md

 | `LSL r_d r_op1`       | Logical Shift Left of r_d by r_op1                                                |
 | `LSR r_d r_op1`       | Logical Shift Right of r_d by r_op1                                               |

-Additionally, the user has the option of modifying the colour of the pen by teweaking the red, green and blue components.
+Additionally, the user has the option of modifying the colour of the pen by tweaking the red, green and blue components.

 | Instruction       | Description                                     |
 | ----------------- | ----------------------------------------------- |